 Share your story here.

-Tell us why tax credits are important to your family.
+Tell us why the Earned Income Tax Credit is important to your family.

-Film yourself answering the question, “Why are tax credits important to you?”
+Film yourself answering the question, “Why is the Earned Income Tax Credit important to you?”
 Post the video on YouTube or Vimeo, and copy the link to your video into the Post Content box below.
 (If you are unable to make a video, please type your story into the comment box instead.)